Introduction to App Canvas

 What is app canvas?

-Webhooks are a key component of interactive apps; canvases trigger a variety of app signals that are sent as webhooks including canvas initialization and button click events.
+Public webhook endpoint Webhooks are a key component of interactive apps; canvases trigger webhooks on button clicks.
 Apps using canvases must therefore be able to receive webhooks from Benchling; check out our Getting Started with Webhooks guide for more details.

 How to use app canvas